oscar-system/oscar-website/try-online/index.md

    below, with a row saying "Try out the latest OSCAR in the cloud" and a "Start" button to the right of it.
 Click on that "Start" button to start OSCAR online.
 This may take some time, up to 10 minutes.
-You will be automatically redirected to a jupyter interface when it is ready
+You will be automatically redirected to a Jupyter interface when it is ready
    ![](hit-start.png){: width="50%" }

 5. Select the option in the notebook section which says "Oscar".